akornatskyy/wheezy.web/doc/userguide.rst

 grant access.
 That means user is required to be at least in one role to pass this guard.

+:py:meth:`~wheezy.web.authorization.authorize` decorator return http status code 401 (Unauthorized).
+It is recommended to use :py:class:`~wheezy.web.middleware.errors.HTTPErrorMiddleware` to route 401 status code to signin page.
+Read more in :ref:`httperrormiddleware` section.

 XSRF/Resubmission
 ^^^^^^^^^^^^^^^^^
 Cross-site request forgery (CSRF or XSRF), also known as a one-click attack